Ant-Shell/fighting-game-compendium/README.md

 ## Roadmap

+- [ ] Responsiveness for a better viewing experience
 - [ ] Video clips for each game
 - [ ] Screenshots for each game
 - [ ] Tournament information for individual games